 Season Two Ratings

-The second season of Counterpart is averaging a 0.05 rating in the 18-49 demographic and 223,000 viewers.
+The second season of Counterpart averaged a 0.05 rating in the 18-49 demographic and 223,000 viewers.
 Compared to season one, that’s down by 48% and 40%, respectively.
 Learn how Counterpart stacks up against other Starz TV shows.

 Will Starz cancel or renew Counterpart for season three?
 I’d like to think that it will get a third season renewal.
 The ratings were very low but have been starting to climb.
 I will keep an eye on the Nielsens and update this page from time to time.
 Subscribe for free alerts on any